MatthewDaws/SEPP/notebooks/Grid Sepp/readme.md

 ### General notebooks

+- [Example of grided model](Example%20of%20grided%20model.ipynb) : Run the model on artificial data and see how the quality of MLE fitting varies.
 - [Explore timeseries of data](Explore%20timeseries%20of%20data.ipynb) : Look at how the events are distributed in time.
 - [Likelihood](Likelihood.ipynb) : A very quick look at how the likelihood varies with parameters.
 - [Making predictions](Making%20predictions.ipynb) : A very initial look at making predictions.